alanng10/class-lang/Docue/Article/Single/a.md

 Single module source has port.
 The port is same as in Class Lang module source port.

+Single has type checking, name checking and count checking.

+Single has Type.
+Type is ClassType, IntType orn StructType.

-Single output and input of lang elements has class, same as Class Lang.
+Single output and input of lang elements has Type.

 Single builtin Int is 60 bits, same as Class Lang.
 Builtin Int value is stored in ref holder ref value.